essembeh/YouRSS/README.md

 - on a page with several channels, you can choose to show/hide one or another, you can sort videos by published date
 - you can mark videos as read so that on the next visit, you quickly see the new videos
 - you can have *user* pages and you can configure which associated channels
-- support *Redis* for caching and speeding up the webapp
 - support *light* and *dark* themes
 - you can choose the behavior when you click on the video thumbnail:
   - open a modal dialog with the player (default)